 The common misconception is that England is more expensive that many other European countries.
 Though England can be pricey, it doesn't have to be.
 Your ISA resident staff will provide you with the tools to experience the most your city has to offer while keeping it on a budget.

-While London can be expensive to the untrained traveler, there are many ways to live comfortably on a budget, if you pay attention to what you spend and look out for different deals and events offered throughout the city.
+There are many ways to live comfortably on a budget as long you pay attention to what you spend and look out for different deals and events offered throughout the city.
 In fact, a large number of popular museums and attractions are free of charge!

 When budgeting, keep in mind that it is always better overestimate than to underestimate.
 To give you an idea of common approximate expenses and commodities a typical student will incur, please see the brief list below.
 (Keep in mind these prices are in Great British Pounds (GBP) to convert these prices into USD please refer to oanda.com).

 The ISA program cost includes items such as tuition and fees, housing, insurance, and more.
 To view what is included in your program price, please visit the "What's Included" section of the ISA London program page.

 The Additional Estimated Expenses sheet in the "Accepted Students" section of the ISA website has the following estimated expenses listed: